unixorn/awesome-zsh-plugins/README.md

 ### [antigen-hs ![GitHub stars](https://img.shields.io/github/stars/Tarrasch/antigen-hs.svg)](https://github.com/Tarrasch/antigen-hs)

 **antigen-hs** is a replacement for antigen optimized for a low overhead when starting up the shell.
+It will automatically clone plugins for you.

 ### [antigen ![GitHub stars](https://img.shields.io/github/stars/zsh-users/antigen.svg)](https://github.com/zsh-users/antigen)

 **Antigen** is a small set of functions that help you easily manage your shell (zsh) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
 Antigen is to zsh, what Vundle is to vim.
-Antigen can load oh-my-zsh themes and plugins.
+Antigen can load oh-my-zsh themes and plugins and will automatically clone them for you.

 ### [dotzsh ![GitHub stars](https://img.shields.io/github/stars/dotphiles/dotzsh.svg)](https://github.com/dotphiles/dotzsh)